George Bush Intercontinental Airport: 21st century

-In 2011, United Airlines began Boeing 777-200ER services to Lagos, Nigeria; this was the airport's first nonstop flight to the African continent.
-In May 2016, United ended the Houston–Lagos service citing the inability to repatriate revenue sold locally in Nigerian currency.
+In 2011, United Airlines began Boeing 777-200ER services to Lagos, Nigeria; this was the airport's first nonstop flight to Africa.
+In May 2016, United ended the Houston–Lagos service, citing the inability to repatriate revenue sold locally in Nigerian currency after the Nigerian government restricted currency transfers out of the country.
 South African Airways previously operated nonstop Boeing 747SP services in 1983 between Houston and Amilcar Cabral International Airport in the Cape Verde islands off the coast of Africa as a refueling stop for its flights between Houston and Johannesburg, South Africa.
 Continental was also planning to commence nonstop Boeing 787 services to Auckland in New Zealand but these plans were canceled as a reaction to new international flights at Hobby Airport announced by Southwest Airlines.
 United — which acquired Continental and had fully integrated it into the United brand by early 2012 — had postponed the introduction of this service owing to delays associated with the Boeing 787 Dreamliner.
 Its 787s were put to use on other international routes, however, including Houston–London and United's then-new Houston–Lagos nonstop flights.
 The Houston–Auckland nonstop route was then begun by Air New Zealand using a Boeing 777-200ER.
 In 2014, United added a second daily flight to Tokyo and new routes to Munich, Germany; Santiago, Chile; and Punta Cana, Dominican Republic, and it restarted the Aruba route, which had been canceled in 2012.

 In August 2012, Lufthansa switched its daily Houston–Frankfurt route to an Airbus A380 from a Boeing 747-400, making Houston the first airport in Texas to receive A380 service.
 In addition, Lufthansa has also operated the Boeing 747-8 on the route.
-Dubai-based carrier Emirates has also operated the A380 on the Dubai-Houston route.
+As of 2026, Dubai-based carrier Emirates also operates the A380 on the Dubai-Houston route.

 IAH became the first airport in North America to have nonstop flights to every inhabited continent in 2017, with the addition of Air New Zealand, but lost this claim when Atlas Air ended its nonstop flight to Luanda.
 The airport regained this status in December 2019 when Ethiopian Airlines launched service to Lomé in Togo and Addis Ababa in Ethiopia.
+It has since lost this status again.

 On September 7, 2017, United announced the launch of flights from Houston to Sydney, using a 787-9.
 The Houston–Sydney service, at 8,596 miles, is currently United's longest nonstop route.
 Additionally, it surpassed Emirates' Dubai route as the longest flight at IAH.
+As of April 2026, Houston to Sydney is the longest nonstop route on any US airline, and the 11th longest passenger flight in the world.